-These types of triggering events challenge or outright break the old way and create an extra helper force that helps motivate or push the customer up the hill -- thereby reduce the switching gap from the old way to your new way.
+These types of triggering events challenge or outright break the old way and create an extra helper force that helps motivate or push the customer up the hill -- thereby reducing the switching gap from the old way to your new way.

-Crises are intrinsic triggering events
+Crises are intrinsic triggering events.

 A new normal

 In just a few months, COVID-19 has broken many old ways and has changed consumer behaviors across many industries: travel, food, education, work, and entertainment, to name a few.

 The added PUSH has accelerated the pace of new way adoption even in traditionally bureaucratic or conservative industries.

 While it’s too early to call startup winners, here’s an early list of product winners that have seen explosive uptake in traction since the pandemic started: Amazon, Zoom, Netflix, Peloton, and Spotify.